TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/UsingDataHandler/Index.rst

 In this case it is shown how you can use the same object instance to submit both data and execute commands if you like.
-The order will depend on the order of line 4 and 5.
+The order will depend on the order in the code.

-In line 2 the :php:`start()` method is called, but this time with the third possible argument which is an alternative :php:`$GLOBALS['BE_USER']` object.
+First the :php:`start()` method is called, but this time with the third possible argument which is an alternative :php:`$GLOBALS['BE_USER']` object.
 This allows you to force another backend user account to create stuff in the database.
 This may be useful in certain special cases.
 Normally you should not set this argument since you want TCE to use the global :php:`$GLOBALS['BE_USER']`.